Dr Alastair Smith

 As group understanding of the current SD situation in Coventry is created, students will individually draw on this knowledge to create a third and final piece of assessment: a evidence-based policy or project proposal for furthering the SD agenda in the city.

 Wider Strategic Connections

 The module is designed to provide a counterpoise to the course level focus on Global Sustainable Development, looking at the local reality of this wider agenda in the City of Coventry.
 This is pertinent given the city's many many economic, social and environmental challenges (see here for headline data about the city, curated as part of the 2017 bid for UK City of Culture 2021).
-Moreover, it aspires to move beyond research informed teaching and draws on research-based pedagogy, where students play a prominent role not only in creating new research knowledge but also taking responsibility for the direction of research and therefore, their own curriculum.
+Moreover, it aspires to operationalise the Warwick in 2030, Warwick University Stratergy, by moving beyond research informed teaching and draw on research-based pedagogy, where students play a prominent role not only in creating new research knowledge but also taking responsibility for the direction of their curriculum.
 See here for an insight into how the Module Leader has done this before in a very different context.
-The focus on Coventry is grounded in place-based frameworks of education and research, as well as the emerging University of Warwick strategy for local and regional engagement and Goal 5 of Looking Forward: To champion social, cultural and economic growth.
+The focus on Coventry is grounded in place-based frameworks of education and research, which again reflect Warwick's committment to "lead and support regional economic development and place-making activities" (here).

 Group and individual work will be made available to external stakeholders through our website, and students will be additionally invited to contribute to the creation of a long term strategy for this outreach.

 A strong work ethic.
 This is not a come, sit, listen, regurgitate style module.
 Learning will be active and require serious dedication to knowledge creation, as well as a genuine desire to contribute fully to the advantages of group learning.
 Those not interested in developing a genuine emotional and intelectual interest in the place and people of Coventry surely need not apply.
 Academic research is afterall, always emotional work.